Lee Kuan Yew wanted S’pore to be green and liveable: PM Lee

 The event, organised by the People’s Action Party (PAP) and the PAP Community Foundation branches of Ang Mio Kio GRC, Kebun Baru SMC and Yio Chu Kang SMC, commemorates the late Mr Lee’s vision of a clean and green Singapore.

-Speaking to more than 800 PAP activists, guests and green activists, PM Lee, who is also PAP secretary-general and an Ang Mo Kio GRC MP, said: “Thanks to Mr Lee’s vision and to the founding fathers’ efforts, we can enjoy our city in nature.”
+Speaking to more than 800 PAP activists, guests and green activists, PM Lee, who is also PAP secretary-general and an Ang Mo Kio GRC MP, said: “Thanks to Mr Lee’s vision and to the founding fathers’ efforts, we can enjoy our city in nature.

-He added: “It was their ambition for Singapore, their courage to make difficult choices, their foresight to plan ahead and their determination to realise these plans, these are the attributes, these are the factors that took Singapore from third world to first.”
+“It was their ambition for Singapore, their courage to make difficult choices, their foresight to plan ahead and their determination to realise these plans, these are the attributes, these are the factors that took Singapore from Third World to First.”

 PM Lee called on the current generation to embody the same spirit, values and passion that Singapore’s founding fathers had.